• Skip to content

 If your child has encephalitis, they’ll need to spend some time in hospital for close monitoring and care.

-In hospital, your child might be given anti-viral medications and antibiotics.
+In hospital, your child might be given anti-viral medicine and antibiotics.

 Complications of encephalitis

-If the encephalitis is severe, especially in younger children, there’s a risk of longer-term complications like muscle weakness or speech and developmental problems.
+If the encephalitis is severe, especially in younger children, there’s a chance of longer-term complications like muscle weakness or speech and developmental problems.

 Prevention of encephalitis